rashed35/FaceGaitFusionAuthentication/README.md

 > The goal of this Assignment is to use Principal Components Analysis (PCA), K-Nearest Neighbours (kNN) and Random Forest to recognize face images and gait signals.

 I experimented with some more features and classifiers along with the ones mentioned in our problem description.
+Find the detailed report that I prepared for the assignment in [FinalReport.pdf](FinalReport.pdf).

 ## Dataset
 I will not publish the data given to us as I don't have the permission to do so.
 However, I am sharing the codes and the results.